New Bounds for Energy Complexity of Boolean Functions: Introduction

 \begin{theorem} For a Boolean function $f$, computed by a formula $F$, \end{theorem}

-{ \textbf{Related work :}} We discuss some of the recent results on energy complexity of computing Boolean functions in various circuit models.
+{ \textbf{Related work:}} We discuss recent results on energy complexity of computing Boolean functions in various circuit models.

-Observe that since any Boolean circuit is also a threshold circuit, $\EC(f) \ge \EC_{\calT}(f)$.
+Observe that any Boolean circuit is also a threshold circuit since each of gates in $\calB$, $\land$, $\lor$ and $\neg$ can be implemented by threshold gates.
+This implies that, $\EC(f) \ge \EC_{\calT}(f)$.
 Hence, for a function $f$, known lower bound on $\EC_{\calT}(f)$ translates to a lower bound on $\EC(f)$.
 In this context, \cref{tab:tradeoff} summarizes known results on bounds on energy complexity of threshold circuits in terms of the parameters size, depth and fan-in for certain classes of Boolean functions.
 For designing energy efficient circuits, techniques or tools to reduce the energy complexity of circuits is relevant in this context. \cref{tab:transform} summarizes known results on energy complexity of Boolean functions on ways to transform circuits to energy efficient ones.

-\paragraph{Energy vs circuit parameters :}
+\paragraph{Energy vs circuit parameters:}

-\cref{tab:tradeoff} presents information : {\it ``Energy vs Parameter tradeoff for any circuit $C$ using specific type of gates computing the function $f$''}.
-The parameters involved are $s = \size(f)$, $d = \depth(f) $, $\ell$ is fanin of gates in $C$ and $e$ is the optimum energy of a circuit with gates of type {\tt Gate} computing $f$.
-We denote by $R_{\delta}(f)$ the two sided error public coin randomized communication complexity of $f$ with error probability $\delta$.
+\cref{tab:tradeoff} presents the information: {\it ``Energy vs Parameter (\texttt{Param}) trade-off for any circuit $C$ using specific type of gates (\texttt{Gate}) computing the function $f$''}.
+The parameters involved are $s= \size(f)$, $d = \depth(f) $, $\ell$ = fanin of gates in $C$ and $e$ is the optimum energy of a circuit with gates of type {\tt Gate} computing $f$.